Saint-Domingue: Toussaint Louverture's prevention of economic collapse in Saint-Domingue

-Louverture as Saint-Domingue's Governor-General-for-life enacted forced plantation labor to prevent the collapse of the St. Dominican economy.
+Louverture as Saint-Domingue's Governor-General-for-life enacted forced plantation labor to prevent the collapse of Saint-Domingue's economy.
 This may have contributed to a rebellion against his regime of forced labor led by his nephew and top general, Moïse, in October 1801.
 Louverture violently suppressed the labor rebellion, with the result that when the French ships arrived, not all of Saint-Domingue was automatically on Louverture's side.

-A minority of state officials and civil servants were exempt from manual labor, including Dominican Creoles of color.
-Many poor St. Dominicans had to work hard to survive, and they became increasingly motivated by their hunger.
+A minority of state officials and civil servants were exempt from manual labor, including Creoles of color.
+Many of Saint-Domingue's poor had to work hard to survive, and they became increasingly motivated by their hunger.
 Consisting mostly of slaves, the population was uneducated and largely unskilled.
 They lived under Louverture's authoritarian control as forced rural laborers.
-White St. Dominicans felt the sting of labor most sharply.
-While Louverture, an affranchi who had a tolerant master and later became a slave holder and plantation owner himself, felt magnanimity toward whites; however, Dessalines, a former field slave, despised them.
+Whites felt the sting of labor most sharply.
+While Louverture, an affranchi who had a tolerant master and became a slave holder and plantation owner himself, felt magnanimity toward whites, Dessalines, a former field slave, despised them.

-Many of Saint-Domingue's whites fled the island during the St. Dominican Civil War.
-Toussaint Louverture, however, understood that they formed a vital part of the St. Dominican economy as a middle class, and in the hopes of slowing the impending economic collapse, he invited them to return.
-He gave property settlements and indemnities for war time losses, and promised equal treatment in his new Saint-Domingue; a good number of white St. Dominican refugees did return.
+Many of Saint-Domingue's whites fled the island during the civil war.
+Toussaint Louverture, however, understood that they formed a vital part of the economy in Saint-Dommingue as a middle class, and in the hopes of slowing the impending economic collapse, he invited them to return.
+He gave property settlements and indemnities for war time losses, and promised equal treatment in his new Saint-Domingue; a good number of white Creole refugees did return.
 The refugees who came back to Saint-Domingue and believed in Toussaint Louverture's rule were later exterminated by Jean-Jacques Dessalines.